Utah Courts

 (1)(G) hear and decide complaints and appeals of complaints as provided in this rule.

-(2) Qualifications of the director.
-The Director shall have the qualifications provided by the Utah Code.
+(2) Qualifications of the Director.
+The Director will have the qualifications provided in the Utah Code.

-(3) Responsibilities of the director.
-In addition to responsibilities under the Utah Code, the Director shall have the following responsibilities.
+(3) Responsibilities of the Director.
+In addition to responsibilities under the Utah Code, the Director will have the following responsibilities:

-(3)(A) Manage the Office of Guardian ad Litem to ensure that minors who have been appointed a guardian ad litem by the court receive qualified guardian ad litem services.
+(3)(A) manage the Office to ensure that minors who have been appointed a GAL by the court receive qualified GAL services;

-(3)(B) Develop the budget appropriation request to the legislature for the guardian ad litem program.
+(3)(B) develop the budget appropriation request to the legislature for the GAL program;

-(3)(C) Coordinate the appointments of guardians ad litem among different levels of courts.
+(3)(C) coordinate the appointments of GALs among different levels of courts;

-(3)(D) Monitor the services of the guardians ad litem, staff and volunteers by regularly consulting with users and observers of guardian ad litem services, including judges, court executives and clerks, and by requiring the submission of appropriate written reports from the guardians ad litem.
+(3)(D) monitor the services of the GALs, staff, and volunteers by regularly consulting with users and observers of GAL services, including judges, court executives and clerks, and by requiring the submission of appropriate written reports from the GAL;

-(3)(F) Select guardians ad litem and staff for employment as provided in this rule.
-Select volunteers.
-Coordinate appointment of conflict counsel.
+(3)(F) select GALs and staff for employment as provided in this rule, select volunteers, and coordinate appointment of conflict counsel;

-(3)(H) Monitor and report to the Committee guardian ad litem, staff and volunteer compliance with federal and state statutes, rules and case law.
+(3)(I) monitor and report to the Committee GAL, staff, and volunteer compliance with federal and state statutes, rules, and case law; and

-(3)(I) Prepare and submit to the Committee in August an annual report regarding the development, policy, and management of the guardian ad litem program and the training and evaluation of guardians ad litem, staff and volunteers.
+(3)(J) prepare and submit to the Committee in October an annual report regarding the development, policy, and management of the GAL program and the training and evaluation of GALs, staff, and volunteers.
 The Committee may amend the report prior to release to the Legislative Interim Human Services Committee.

-(4) Qualification and responsibilities of guardian ad litem.
-A guardian ad litem shall be admitted to the practice of law in Utah and shall demonstrate experience and interest in the applicable law and procedures.
-The guardian ad litem shall have the responsibilities established by the Utah Code.
+(4) Qualification and responsibilities of GALs.
+A GAL will be admitted to the practice of law in Utah and will demonstrate experience and interest in the applicable law and procedures.
+The GAL will have the responsibilities established in the Utah Code.

-(5)(A) A guardian ad litem employed by the Administrative Office of the Courts is an at-will employee subject to dismissal by the Director with or without cause.
+(5)(A) A GAL employed by the Administrative Office is an at-will employee subject to dismissal by the Director with or without cause.

-(5)(B) A guardian ad litem employed by the Administrative Office of the Courts shall be selected by the Director.
-Prior to the Director making a selection, a panel shall interview applicants and make hiring recommendations to the Director.
-The interview panel shall consist of the Director (or Director’s designee) and two or more of the following persons:
+(5)(B) A GAL employed by the Administrative Office will be selected by the Director.
+Prior to the Director’s selection, a panel will interview applicants and make hiring recommendations to the Director.
+The interview panel will consist of the Director (or Director’s designee) and two or more of the following persons:

-(5)(B)(i) the managing attorney of the local guardian ad litem office;
+(5)(B)(i) the managing attorney of the local GAL office;

-(5)(B)(ii) the trial court executive of the district court or juvenile court;
+(5)(B)(ii) the Court Executive of the district court or juvenile court;

 (5)(B)(iii) a member of the Committee;